snikch/jquery.dirtyforms/README.md

 $.fn.cleanDirty() will mark the provided form as clean
 	$('form#accountform').cleanDirty();

+$.DirtyForms.decidingContinue() should be called from the dialog to refire the event and continue following the link or button that was clicked.
+An event object is required to be passed as a parameter.
+	$.DirtyForms.decidingContinue(event)

+$.DirtyForms.decidingCancel() should be called from the dialog to indicate not to move on to the page of the button or link that was clicked.
+An event object is required to be passed as a parameter.
+	$.DirtyForms.decidingCancel(event)

-$.DirtyForms.isDeciding() will return true if the dialog has fired and neither decidingCancel(e) or decidingContinue(e) has yet been called
+$.DirtyForms.isDeciding() will return true if the dialog has fired and neither $.DirtyForms.decidingCancel() or $.DirtyForms.decidingContinue() has yet been called
 	if($.DirtyForms.isDeciding())

 Helpers